halvardssm/stdext/sql/README.md

 It is also however advisable to create additional helper classes for easier inheritance.
-See [test.ts](./test.ts) for a minimum but functional example of how to implement these interfaces.
+See [test.ts](./test.ts) for a minimum but functional example of how to implement these interfaces into intermediate classes.

 ### Inheritance graph